nitad54448/yappari-5-1/README.md

 <details>
   <summary>Expand for details</summary>
 If your data file is of text type and has a format that is not usual you may define a _Custom_ format in an XML configuration file.
 In this case the program will ask the user to select two files: first the datafile then the XML file that describes the format used.
-Several exemples of such files are given in the **/files** directory, you can manually edit the xml file definitions or use a command, see __Advanced__.
+Several exemples of such files are given in the **/files** directory, you can manually edit the xml file definitions or use an additional program, see __Advanced__ below.

 The XML parameters that are required for a definition file are